MESH-Research/invenio-group-collections-kcworks/README.md

 The `group_collections` REST API endpoint allows a Commons instance to create, read, modify, or delete a collection in Invenio owned by a Commons group.
 This endpoint is not configured to receive all of the metadata required to create or modify group collections.
 Rather, the `group_collections` endpoint receives minimal signals from a Commons Instance and then obtains the full required metadata via an API callback to the Commons instance.

+### Group collection owner

+InvenioRDM does not allow groups to be owners of a collection (community).
+When a collection is created for a group, though, we do not know which of the group's administrators to assign as the individual owner.
+It is also awkward to change ownership of a collection later on if the group's administrativer personnel change.
+So the collection is owned by an administrative user who is assigned the role `group-collections-owner`.
+The group's administrators are then assigned privileges as "managers" of the group collection.
+This allows them to manage the collection's settings and membership, but not to delete the collection or change its ownership.

+Before the invenio_group_collections module can be used, the administrator must create a role called `group-collections-owner` and assign membership in that role to one administrative user account.
+If multiple user accounts belong to that role, the first user account in the list will be assigned as the owner of group collections.
+If no user accounts belong to the role, the group collection creation will fail with a NoOwnerAvailable error.

 ### Endpoint configuration

 The configuration variable `GROUP_COLLECTIONS_METADATA_ENDPOINTS` must be provided in the `invenio.cfg` file in order to use this endpoint.
 This variable should hold a dictionary whose keys are Commons instance names.
 The value for each key is a dictionary containing the following keys: